About Us

 Manmeet is passionate about patient care and enjoys spending time with each patient.
 As a keen academic, he is regularly involved in training medical students and urological trainees.
 He is widely published and has won several awards and scholarships for academia and research.
 He is enthusiastic about third world medicine and is involved in overseas aid projects and health camps.

-In his spare time, he enjoys spending time with his loving wife, daughter and his son (the latest addition to his family).
+In his spare time, he enjoys spending time with his loving wife, daughter and his son.
 He is a keen traveller and has explored several countries and cultures.

 Dr Picardo has since returned to Perth to settle down with his family, and holds consultant positions at Perth Urology Clinic and Fiona Stanley Hospital.
 He is involved in teaching and research and is passionate about being at the forefront of advances in technology with urological surgery.